How To Be A Good Neighbor: Tips And Etiquette For Positive Neighborly Relationships

-In many ways, good neighbor etiquette has gotten a lot simpler in recent years as people rely less on local communities like neighborhoods, thanks in no small part to modern technology.
+In many ways, good neighbor etiquette has gotten a lot simpler in recent years as people have relied less on local communities, thanks in no small part to modern technology.

-But while you’re less likely nowadays to have a neighbor ring your doorbell to borrow a cup of sugar, it’s still important to maintain a polite relationship with your neighbors.
+But while you’re less likely nowadays to have a neighbor ring your doorbell to borrow a cup of sugar, it’s still important to maintain a polite relationship with those who live near you.
 Unfortunately, the problems and annoyances that often come up when a group of people live close together can threaten that cordiality.

 Having a good relationship with your neighbors has a multitude of benefits.
 It can help you feel safer, provide a quick and easy-to-reach lifeline if you’re ever in a pinch, reduce feelings of loneliness and contribute to your well-being.
 Even if you don’t become the quintessential tight-knit neighborhood with regular barbeques and block parties, just knowing the names of the people you share your space with can increase your sense of community.

 How can you achieve this sense of community?
 Simply being nice can go a long way.
 Here’s how to keep the peace in your neighborhood.